-valuation of unquoted equity investments to be the most significant audit area as there is a high level of estimation uncertainty involved in determining the unquoted equity investment valuations.
+We consider the valuation of unquoted investments to be the most significant audit area as there is a high level of estimation uncertainty involved in determining the unquoted investment valuations.

-There is also an inherent risk of management override arising from the unquoted equity investment valuations being prepared by the Investment adviser, who is remunerated based on the value of the net assets of the Company, as shown in note 4.
+There is an inherent risk of management override arising from the unquoted investment valuations being prepared by the Investment Manager, who is remunerated based on the value of the net assets of the VCT, as shown in note 4.

-For these reasons, we identified the valuation of unquoted equity investments as a key audit matter.
+For these reasons, we identified the valuation of unquoted investments as a key audit matter.